 3. Better rates & fees

 Credit unions tend to have lower operating expenses and pass along profits to their members.
-This keeps fees and loan rates low while increasing savings rates.
+This keeps fees and loan rates low while increasing certificate rates and savings rates.

 4. We’re a CO-OP